Last Updated on October 24, 2022 by Oddmund Groette

-If we test on longer time fra by using SPY, the average per trade is still around 0.5% and has a rising equity curve.
+If we test on a longer time fra by using SPY, the average per trade is still around 0.5% and has a rising equity curve.
 The strategy can probably be improved a lot.

-Gap trading strategies in other assets than stocks:
+Gap trading strategies in other assets than stocks

 The competition in the stock market indices is enormous.
 The lowest hanging fruit is arbed away a long time ago.